Adobe Illustrator logo with a blue star above the 'i'.

 This presentation reviews public sentiment about Digital Twins and shows how we can design future AI technologies with a human centred lens.

-Victoria University • Post Graduate Certificate in Digital Learning Design
+Post Graduate Certificate in Digital Learning Design • Victoria University

 (ADM6013) Analysing the Web and Social Networks

-HD • 97.5 / 100 • 39 / 40
+Assessment 2 results: HD • 97.5 / 100 • 39 / 40

 Overall Comments